-With a tantalizing tagline ‘Office politics gets hotter’, Inkaar is a sensitive film that deals with ‘office sexual harrasment’ in a more complex manner than it did in Aitraaz (though, let me hasten to add, that film was very enjoyable in its own way).
+With a tantalizing tagline ‘Office politics gets hotter’, find Inkaar is a sensitive film that deals with ‘office sexual harrasment’ in a more complex manner than it did in Aitraaz (though, medications let me hasten to add, that film was very enjoyable in its own way).

 First the caveat – this is not your usual drab office.
 The setting is an advertisement agency, hence there is a huge quotient of glamour, casualness & freedom.
 Most of us would rush through Mumbai’s cruel traffic to mark our e-attendance on time, or sulk over sales numbers doing a Manmohan Singh like deafening silence, here the characters have it rather easy where it comes to the core work.
 Ideas flow naturally – they even change an entire campaign overnight in a hotel room, clients get bagged with just a few witty lines & the National Creative Director doesn’t seem to be to worried about her staff supposedly pan-India delivering on time.
 In that, sadly, Sudhir Mishra has alienated a large section of his urban audience, which in any case were his audience!
 I doubt the film will even see through its opening week in single screens or small sections.